A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: Introduction

-Table \ref{tab:comp} compares our results with the best-known approximation ratios for dynamic assortment optimization under the MNL choice model and cardinality constraints.
-For \textsc{da}, we improve the best approximation ratio for the distributions with Increasing Failure Rate (IFR) property in \cite{aouad2018greedy}, from $0.122-\epsilon$ to $0.194-\epsilon$\footnote{Assuming the existence of an efficient oracle, the algorithm in \cite{aouad2018greedy} provides a $(0.139-\epsilon)-$approximate solution with a probability of at least $1-\delta$ for any $\epsilon\in (0,1/4)$ and $\delta >0$.
-Here $\epsilon$ is a parameter of the accuracy level we can set.
+Table \ref{tab:comp} compares our results with the best-known approximation ratios for dynamic assortment optimization under the MNL choice model with a cardinality constraint.
+For \textsc{da}, we propose two algorithms that are based on the same high-level framework but use two different subroutines: (i) A fast threshold-based approach ({ THR}), and (ii) a slower dynamic-programming-based approach ({ DP}).
+When the distribution of $T$ has the Increasing Failure Rate (IFR) property, we establish lower bounds of $0.195-\epsilon$ and $0.286-\epsilon$ on the approximation ratios of { THR} and { DP}, respectively.
+Note that $\epsilon>0$ is a parameter that we can choose and the runtime of the algorithms is an increasing function of $\frac{1}{\epsilon}$.
+This improves on the state-of-the-art $0.122-\epsilon$ approximation algorithm of \cite{aouad2018greedy}\footnote{Assuming the existence of an efficient oracle, the algorithm in \cite{aouad2018greedy} provides a $(0.139-\epsilon)-$approximate solution with a probability of at least $1-\delta$ for any $\epsilon\in (0,1/4)$ and $\delta >0$.
+Here, $\epsilon$ is a parameter of the accuracy level.
 To the best of our knowledge, the existence of the oracle remains an open problem.
-Moreover, our algorithm offers a better approximation guarantee than this result.}.
-Furthermore, our approach is not randomized and is significantly faster since we avoid partial enumerations that can be time intensive (polynomial in $n^{\frac{1}{\epsilon}}$, where $n$ is the number of products) and Monte Carlo sampling (polynomial in $\frac{1}{\delta}$, where $\delta$ is the probability of failure).
-Specifically, our algorithm has runtime $O(n^2K \log_{1+\epsilon}\frac{K}{\epsilon})$, where $K$ is the cardinality constraint. \cite{aouad2022stability} give a near-optimal algorithm for DA, which is not polynomial time (see Section \ref{sec-lit} for more details).
-In addition, for the \textsc{da} problem, our algorithm addresses the previously open problem of accommodating a budget constraint \citep{aouad2018greedy}, achieving an approximation ratio of $0.194$, the same as that for a cardinality constraint.
+Note that our algorithms have better approximation guarantees than this result as well.
+Also, \cite{aouad2022stability} give a near-optimal algorithm for \textsc{da} but this algorithm is not polynomial time (see Section \ref{sec-lit}).}.
+In contrast to \cite{aouad2018greedy}, our algorithms are deterministic and significantly faster since we avoid time intensive partial enumerations and Monte Carlo sampling.
+In particular, { THR} has a runtime of $O(\frac{n} {\epsilon^{2}} \log^2(\frac{K}{\epsilon})+n \log n)$, where $K$ is the cardinality constraint on the number of products in the assortment and $n$ is the total number of products.
+Moreover, our work resolves the open problem posed in \citep{aouad2018greedy} of finding a constant-factor approximation algorithm for \textsc{da} under a budget constraint.
+Remarkably, our algorithm achieves the same approximation guarantee under a budget constraint as it does for the cardinality-constrained setting.
+We note that it is unknown if \textsc{da} is NP-hard and resolving this question remains a challenging open problem.